 There are four easy next steps for people with disability who may be eligible for the NDIS:

-- Visit the My Choice Matters website or speak to a family member or carer for help in working out your goals.
+- Visit the My Choice Matters website www.mychoicematters.org.au or speak to a family member or carer for help in working out your goals.

-- Closer to when the NDIS is rolled out in your local area, contact the NDIA or phone them on 1800 800 110.
+- Contact the NDIA, www.ndis.gov.au or phone them on 1800 800 110.

 - There is also a list of customer service locations available on the website https://www.ndis.gov.au/about-us/locations.html#nsw